INSTANT AGONY

 character of the same name.
 I also heard positive things being said about this bunch on the Brummy grapevine

-"worth checking out" after playing some decent sets in around the Birmingham area.
+along the lines of "worth checking out" after playing some decent sets in around the Birmingham area.

 Ram-Man feature Paul outta Contempt on bass/vocals and a bespectacled Andy who supplies the energetic lead